SunnyBibyan/AltMobility-DataAnalyst-Assignment/README.md

-📊 Visualization: Designed in [Tool: Tableau / Power BI / Google Data Studio]
+📊 Visualization: Designed in [Tool:Power BI]

 ---

 ## 🔧 Tools Used

 - MySQL
-- Power BI / Tableau (for visualization)
+- Power BI(for visualization)
 - GitHub for version control

 ---